HiveMQ Edge Protocol Adapters

 overrideUri

-Override the URI provided by the OPC UA server
+Override the endpoint URI returned from the OPC UA server with the hostname and port from the specified URI

 Boolean